 According to welfare charities, horses are being sold for less than €50 or being traded for items such as mobile phones.
 Other unwanted foals are abandoned or given to children for free.

-Over 2,000 horses were seized by local authorities in Dublin since 2015.
+Almost 2,500 horses were seized by local authorities in Dublin between 2015 and 2020.
 With just over 25% being either rehomed or returned to their owners across the country, this leads to the majority of those seized horses being euthanised.

 HELP US INVESTIGATE